Electric scooters have become a common sight on the streets of the UK in recent years – despite plenty of confusion over their legality.

 “Currently, Bristol is among the top most popular cities in Europe for e-scooter rides, with over two million rides taken and over 3.7 million miles travelled on Voi e-scooters since the launch of the trial back in October 2020, replacing an estimated 790,000 short car journeys.”

 Asked what he wanted to see in the future legalisation of e-scooters, Samler added: “Our recommendation would be for the Department for Transport to ensure a level playing field between shared and private e-scooters in any future legislation.

 “Legislation permitting the use of private e-scooters should include strict provisions around insurance and vehicle specifications such as maximum weight and speed.”

-“The new classification should remove current regulations which have no impact on safety or sustainability, such as the requirement for provisional or full driving licences.”
+In regards to the classification for e-scooters on roads, he said: “The new classification should remove current regulations which have no impact on safety or sustainability, such as the requirement for provisional or full driving licences.”